PawseySC/singularity-containers/_episodes/06-build-intro.md

 ### Building a basic container

 Singularity can build container images in different formats.
 Let's focus on the Singularity Image Format, *i.e.* the one typically adopted to ship production-ready containers.
+This example is adapted from this well crafted [Singularity Tutorial](https://github.com/ArangoGutierrez/Singularity-tutorial).

 Let us cd into the appropriate directory: